vsbuffalo/dotfiles/README.md

 terminal.
 You can see all of my configurations in `.nvim*`.
 I will keep my old Vim configurations around too.

 ## Pretzo

 Recently, I have migrated from oh-my-zsh to pretzo.

     git submodule add https://github.com/sorin-ionescu/prezto.git
     git submodule update --init --recursive

+I then link my own `dotfiles/.zshrc` to `~`, not the one included in `dotfiles/prezto/runcoms/`.
+See `install_prezto.zsh` for more info -- this is adopted from the pretzo readme.

 ## Sane Jupyter Notebook Diffs